 Stateroom Categories on Sun Princess

-Inside Staterooms
+Interior Staterooms

 A significant new feature for a Princess ship: solo travellers can be accommodated in that there are currently 4 inside single staterooms available on Deck 10.
-These are slightly smaller than the standard inside and include a queen size bed.
+These are slightly smaller than the standard interior and include a queen size bed.

-Inside Stateroom Locations:
+Interior Stateroom Locations:

 - Category IA/IB/IC/ID/IE/IF: Interior (Deck 5/6/9/10/11/12/14/15/16/17)